music-encoding/guidelines/_guidelines-v4/06-neumes/04-neumesexamples.md

 In addition to {% include link elem="neume" %} and {% include link elem="nc" %} the following elements are also frequently used in the MEI Neumes Module.
 Note that there are many other elements such as Editorial and Metadata elements that are not specific to Neumes and are not listed here.

 {% include link elem="custos" %}: to indicate a symbol placed at the end of a line of music to indicate the first note of the next line.
-Sometimes called a "direct" (see MEI encoding of {% include link elem="custos" %} below)
+Sometimes called a "direct" (see MEI encoding of {% include link elem="custos" %} below).

 <!-- {% include link elem="mdiv" %}: to indicate pause between neumes
 {% include figure img="modules/neumes/division.png" %} -->

-{% include link elem="episema" %}: to indicate an episema
+{% include link elem="episema" %}: to indicate an episema.
 {% include figure img="modules/neumes/episema.png" %}

 (see MEI encoding of {% include link elem="episema" %} below)

-{% include link elem="hispanTick" %}: to indicate Old Hispanic ticks
+{% include link elem="hispanTick" %}: to indicate Old Hispanic ticks.
 {% include figure img="modules/neumes/hispanTick.png" %}

 (see MEI encoding of {% include link elem="hispanTick" %} below)

-{% include link elem="liquescent" %}: to indicate a liquescent
+{% include link elem="liquescent" %}: to indicate a liquescent.
 {% include figure img="modules/neumes/liquescent2NEW.png" %}

 (see MEI encoding of {% include link elem="liquescent" %} neumes below)

-{% include link elem="ncGrp" %}: to indicate multiple {% include link elem="nc" %}s
+{% include link elem="ncGrp" %}: to indicate multiple {% include link elem="nc" %}s.

-{% include link elem="oriscus" %}: to indicate an oriscus
+{% include link elem="oriscus" %}: to indicate an oriscus.

 | :-: | :- |
 | **ORISCUS - Square notation**     |  ![Oriscus1](/guidelines/images/v4/modules/neumes/oriscus.png "Oriscus1") |